Email Deliverability Β· Guide

 Folderly

-Three-module deliverability ecosystem: Inbox Insights (placement testing before sending), Folderly warmup (ongoing reputation maintenance), and Pulse (free real-time spam alerts via Slack/SMS).
-Covers all three external layers in one platform.
+Three modules in one platform: Inbox Insights (placement testing), warmup (reputation maintenance), and Pulse (free spam alerts via Slack/SMS).
+Covers all three external deliverability layers.

 See Review